-The ADV7610 HDMI receiver incorporates equalization of the HDMI data signals to compensate for the losses inherent in HDMI and DVI cabling, especially at longer lengths and higher frequencies.
+The HDMI receiver on the ADV7619 supports 3Gbps data bandwidth allowing for video resolutions up to 4k by 2k. incorporates a fast switching feature that allows inactive ports to be HDCP authenticated to provide rapid switching between encrypted HDMI sources.
+The ADV7619 HDMI receiver incorporates active equalization of the HDMI data signals to compensate for the losses inherent in HDMI and DVI cabling, especially at longer lengths and higher frequencies.
 The equalizer is highly effective and is capable of equalizing for long cables to achieve robust receiver performance.

-With the inclusion of high-bandwidth digital content protection (HDCP), displays can receive encrypted video content.
-The HDMI interface of the ADV7610 allows a video receiver to authenticate, decrypt encoded data and renew that authentication during transmission, as specified by the HDCP v1.4 protocol.
+With the inclusion of HDCP, displays can receive encrypted video content.
+The HDMI interface of the ADV7619 allows a video receiver to authenticate, decrypt encoded data and renew that authentication during transmission, as specified by the HDCP v1.4 protocol for both active and background HDMI ports.

-The ADV7610 offers a flexible audio output port for audio data extraction from the HDMI stream.
-HDMI audio formats, including super audio CD (SACD) via direct stream digital (DSD and high bit rate (HBR) are supported by the ADV7610.
+The ADV7619 offers a flexible audio output port for audio data extraction from the HDMI stream.
+HDMI audio formats, including Super Audio CD (SACD) via DSD and HBR are supported by ADV7619.
 The HDMI receiver has advanced audio functionality, such as a mute controller, that prevents audible extraneous noise in the audio output.